 Pro Tip: Standard phone cameras don’t take pictures at a wide enough angle and make rooms look much smaller.
 Newer phones allow you to zoom out past 1X magnification, which should alleviate this problem.
 If your phone doesn’t have this feature, you can buy lenses that clip to the outside of your phone and convert your camera into a wide-angle lens.

-A property manager (like us!) can help you during this phase of your rental journey by tapping into our pool of tenants.
-Companies that manage many rental properties will undoubtedly talk to many people looking to rent a house, and this constant contact with potential tenants will often enable them to place a tenant much faster than you can with a traditional listing.
+A property manager (like us!) can help you during this phase of your rental journey by tapping into our pool of residents.
+Companies that manage many rental properties will undoubtedly talk to many people looking to rent a house, and this constant contact with potential residents will often enable them to place a resident much faster than you can with a traditional listing.

 If you properly advertise your house for rent, you will likely generate a ton of interest.
 Once you find someone that feels like a good fit and wants to move forward, it’s time to move on to the application.

 As property managers, our process is going to be much more customized.
-Here’s a high-level overview of our tenant screening process:
+Here’s a high-level overview of our resident screening process:

-Let’s dive into a few components of the tenant screening process that deserve a little more attention to get it right.
+Let’s dive into a few components of the resident screening process that deserve a little more attention to get it right.

 Reviewing an application can be an overwhelming process.
 However, there are a few items that you should be looking for.